FAQs – Your Frequently Asked Questions About Criterion

 We are a very small company, however, we believe that we can help to protect our environment in our own small way and are always looking at ways to be environmentally aware without cynically trying to shout from the rooftops and ‘greenwash’ our marketing.

-As we have stated our down products are made in Europe and our fabric is made in Japan.
+Our down products are made in the European Union (EU) and our fabric is made in Japan.
 Our manufacturing process is a bulk increasing one which means that as we put our raw materials together our products increase in size.
 This from an environmental viewpoint is best when as in our case the final product is close to its market to reduce transport pollution.
-Although our fabric comes from Asia it has a smaller footprint due than for example if we were to have our sleeping bags manufactured there and transported to Europe.
+Although our fabric comes from Asia it has a smaller footprint due than for example if we were to have our sleeping bags manufactured there and transported to the UK.

 Where possible we reuse paper and packaging.
 We do not purchase plastic packaging but do reuse what we have received.
 Paper which can no longer be used is sent for re-cycling (confidential paper is shredded in accordance with U.K. data protection laws).
 We minimise printing, using draft modes when possible.
 On a smaller scale we only use air-conditioning in the office in extreme heat when natural drafts from windows will not suffice, lights are turned off in unoccupied rooms, and staff fill the kettle with the water needed when making all-important brews.
 We also use the web browser Ecosia for our web-searches which in turn helps to plant trees.